Introduction

 3. The Gibbs Phenomenon:

-If \(f\) has a jump discontinuity, the partial sums overshoot by approximately 9% of the jump height
+near the discontinuity.
+If \(f\) has a jump discontinuity of magnitude \(J\), the partial sums

-For example, in the square wave (which jumps from -1 to +1), the partial sums reach approximately
+For example, consider the square wave that jumps from -1 to +1 at \(x=0\).
+The jump magnitude is

-±1.18, overshooting the true values of ±1.
-This phenomenon is important in signal processing because
+\(-1.18\) near the negative side (instead of -1).
+This phenomenon is important in signal processing

-it explains why simply truncating Fourier series can introduce ringing artifacts near sharp edges—a
+because it explains why simply truncating Fourier series can introduce ringing artifacts near sharp